 The PhD in Education program is designed for individuals with a commitment to applying a multidisciplinary view of theory and research.
-While School of Educational Studies (SES) students are as diverse as the programs they design, they are, in general, mature professionals who bring a wealth of personal and professional experience to their studies, as well as a commitment to scholarly endeavors.
+School of Educational Studies (SES) students are as diverse as the programs they design.
+They are, in general, mature professionals who bring a wealth of personal and professional experience to their studies, as well as a commitment to scholarly endeavors.

-The SES faculty assist students in meeting their goals by:
+The SES faculty support students in meeting their goals by:

 - Assisting students in designing their own PhD in Education program

 - Encouraging students to work with faculty to develop programs tailored to their particular backgrounds, interests, and future goals

 - Facilitating the combination of education courses with disciplines outside of education

 Students in the PhD in Education program may choose from the following emphases: